-- 1. The student shall ride his/her designated bus route both morning and evening, boarding and getting off at the designated place. - 2.
-Students are to be unloaded at the building they attend unless permission is otherwise given by the principal or his/her designee. - 3.
-Once a student boards a bus, he/she is not permitted to get off the bus other than at his/her designated place unless permission is otherwise given by the principal or his/her designee. - 4.
-Students will be allowed to get off at a different stop within their bus route with a note from a parent to the bus driver and student's teacher. - 5.
+1. Students shall ride their designated bus route both morning and evening, boarding and getting off at the designated place.

+- 2. Students are to be unloaded at the building they attend unless permission is otherwise given by the principal or his/her designee. - 3.
+Once students board a bus, they are not permitted to get off the bus other than at their designated place unless permission is otherwise given by the principal or his/her designee. - 4.
+Students will be allowed to get off at a different stop within their bus route with a note from a parent/guardian to the bus driver and student's teacher. - 5.
 Students will not be allowed to ride a different bus than the one they were assigned.
-Transportation may grant a student permission to ride another bus if it involves a daycare situation.
 Please contact the Transportation Manager at 317-873-1237 to discuss this in further detail. - 6.
-The student shall be waiting at the designated boarding place when the bus arrives. - 7.
-Whenever boarding the bus, a student shall be seated immediately as designated or assigned by the bus driver and shall remain seated until the bus reaches its destination. - 8.
+Students shall be waiting at the designated boarding place when the bus arrives. - 7.
+Whenever boarding the bus, students shall be seated immediately as designated or assigned by the bus driver and shall remain seated until the bus reaches its destination. - 8.
 No windows shall be opened or closed except with the permission of the driver. - 9.
 Eating is not permitted on the bus. - 10.
 The following violations will not be tolerated: - a.
 Hitting, tripping, holding or physical aggression - b.
 Throwing objects in the bus or at the bus - c.
 Fighting - d.
 Loud or abusive language - e.
-Teasing, yelling, name calling, threatening behavior - f.
+Teasing, yelling, name calling, and/or threatening behavior - f.
 Littering - g.
 Smoking or drinking on the bus - h.
 Destruction of public property - i.
 Running after the bus after getting off - j.
 Chasing bus on bicycle - k.
-Moving from place to place on the bus the student and his/her parents, custodians, or legal guardians.
-If a problem is not resolved through the bus driver and parent, it is then routed in the following steps: School Principal, Director of Transportation, and Superintendent.
+Moving from place to place on the bus

 THE ABOVE RULES APPLY ANY TIME STUDENTS RIDE THE BUS.
 At times buses may be monitored by on-board security cameras.
-A student's actions before boarding or after leaving the bus are the responsibility of
+A student's actions before boarding or after leaving the bus are the responsibility of the student and their parents/guardians.
+If a problem is not resolved through the bus driver and the parents/guardians, it is then routed in the following steps: School Principal, Director of Transportation, and Superintendent.